 Other types of tissue papers may deteriorate over time or have acidity levels that change and damage the garments wrapped within.
 Acid free tissue paper gives your clothing a little bit of room to breathe and reliably prevents material colour transfer in the long term.

 How do you wrap clothes for storage with acid free tissue paper?

 To wrap your clothes for storage, carefully lay out as many sheets of paper as you will need depending on how many different garments you plan to store in each container.
 If you’ve bought a stack of individual sheets, smooth them out and have the whole stack ready next to your clean, freshly laundered garments.
 If you have purchased a roll of paper, cut and stack the sheets as needed in a pile.

-You can use sheets of tissue paper for multiple garment separations or separate, one multi-colored garment where one color folds and touches another color.
-For example, if you have a dress that is blue on top and white on the bottom, you will want to fold it in half with one sheet of tissue paper in between to prevent color transfer during storage.
+You can use sheets of tissue paper for multiple garment separations or separate, one multi-coloured garment where one colour folds and touches another colour.
+For example, if you have a dress that is blue on top and white on the bottom, you will want to fold it in half with one sheet of tissue paper in between to prevent colour transfer during storage.

 At the bottom of a storage box, bin, or chest, use a large sheet of tissue paper for a lining.
 Next, place a moth repellent sachet or potpourri sachet in the corner.
-Now, fold your garments, being careful to remove all creases and separate colored areas.
-Place layers of tissue paper in between each colored section and different folded garments.
-This tissue paper helps your whites stay whiter, keeps your colors remain vibrant, and prevents transfer during long-term storage.
+Now, fold your garments, being careful to remove all creases and separate coloured areas.
+Place layers of tissue paper in between each coloured section and different folded garments.
+This tissue paper helps your whites stay whiter, keeps your colours remain vibrant, and prevents transfer during long-term storage.